matt123miller/my-hobby-shelf/app/README.md

 ### Remote hosting

 - Use the prisma migration stuff properly.
 When we get that far follow some guides.
+- Pick your poison of postgres providers, or self host on railway.

 ## UI Features to get working